afbat/afbat.github.io/content/fieldwork.md

 <strong>Work in Progress (Many captions forthcoming) </strong>

-These photographs document fieldwork in Michigan's Upper Peninsula spanning over a decade.
+This collection documents fieldwork in Michigan's Upper Peninsula spanning over a decade.
 Earlier photos (2013-2017) were captured digitally during initial explorations of the region that informed my research interests.
 Formal dissertation fieldwork (2022-2024) focused on rural information ecosystems and was documented on film using a Nikon F2 with Kodak Ektar 100, supplemented by digital documentation with an iPhone for field notes and rapid capture.